 Fail #6: Logo is cut off or easy to miss

 While it’s important to consider placement and colors, your logo must also adequately represent your brand on your website and help visitors navigate back to your landing page.

-Make sure your logo isn’t cut off when you put it in your website header — a mistake we see with ECW Press — or placed so close to the margins that it doesn’t look quite right.
+Make sure your logo isn’t cut off when you put it in your website header — a mistake we see in the example below— or placed so close to the margins that it doesn’t look quite right.

-With Greenhouse Juice, the brand’s symbol-only logo would pop more if it was larger and had extra padding.
+In the example below, the juice brand’s symbol-only logo would pop more if it was larger and had extra padding.